streamich/puppet-master/README.md

 await execute({
   func, // Function to execute.
 It receives two arguments: module and args.
   module: __dirname + '/module.js', // Path to module, which to evaluate and provide to function.
-  args: [1, 2], // Arguments to pass to the function ad the second argument. browserOptions, // Puppeteer browser options. parcelOptions, // Parcel options.
+  args: [1, 2], // Arguments to pass to the function as the second argument. browserOptions, // Puppeteer browser options. parcelOptions, // Parcel options.
   debug: false, // If true will open browser and not close it.